- Uptime: 99.99%

 2. WP Engine Uptime – 99.99%

 I started monitoring my WP Engine website back in 2017.
-I didn’t plan to finish this WP Engine review by 2019 but on the bright side I have over 22 months worth of data.
+I didn’t plan to finish this WP Engine review by 2019 but on the bright side, I had over 22 months worth of data.

 That’s simply unbelievable but the StatusCake monitoring system is yet to report falsely, so I must cast my disbelief away and accept the numbers.